Physical Therapy (PT)

 PT 711AG — Musculoskeletal Management I

 This course is the first of a two-course sequence addressing the management of patients with problems of the musculoskeletal system.
-This course emphasizes the pathological, medical and surgical considerations, and physical therapy examination and intervention associated with the upper half in relation to trauma, degenerative changes, and overuse syndromes in daily activity, recreation, sports, and industry.
+This course emphasizes the pathological, medical and surgical considerations, and physical therapy examination and intervention associated with the upper quarter in relation to trauma, degenerative changes, and overuse syndromes in daily activity, recreation, sports, and industry.
+Clinical pharmacology will be addressed and emphasize the impact of drugs used for musculoskeletal conditions on physical therapy patient management, including recognition of adverse reactions.
+Diagnostic tests will include lab values, imaging, and other studies related to the medical diagnosis.
+This course strengthens physical therapist clinical expertise in comprehensive patient evaluation, diagnosis, treatment planning, physician interaction, and skills for appropriate imaging referral.

 4 credits